VladCuciureanu/SwaggerUIWatch/README.md

 # Swagger UI Watch

-Swagger UI Watch detects changes in your local Swagger files and reload Swagger UI in your browser to give you fluid workflow.
-It is primarily developed to work with multiple Swagger files using \$ref.
+Swagger UI Watch detects changes in your local Swagger files and hot-reloads.
+Supports multi-file specs using \$ref.

 ## Why?

-- Using online Swagger Editor is annoying.
-You have to copy and paste your Swagger files back and forth.
+- No more copying and pasting back and forth between the online Swagger editor and your spec files.
-- Relative and local system \$ref do not work with online Swagger Editor v3
+- Supports multi-file specs using \$ref.
+The online editor doesn't.
-- Manually creating bundle from multiple Swagger files after each update is impractical and tiresome.
+- Easier and faster bundling.
-- Using my editor/ide of choice is awesome.
+- No more online editors.
+Use the editor you like!

 ## Installation